Back to Top

 • Delayed speech or language development

-• Lack of social engagement, such as not pointing to show interest or not playing pretend
+• Lack of social engagement, may not point to share interest or engage in pretend play.

 These signs often begin to appear before the age of 3, though in some cases they may be identified later, especially in girls who might mask their symptoms.
 See a professional for a childhood autism spectrum test.